huajun07/codesketcher/README.md

 - [frontend](https://github.com/huajun07/codesketcher/tree/main/frontend) - web interface for user to enter their code, displays variable data and objects through code simulation
 - [services](services) - contain microservices called by the backend including code execution

+## Setting Up

+In order to run the services, you need to configure your shell to have the correct AWS credentials.
+Configure two IAM users, one for development (with access to development resources), and one for production (With access to production resources).
+Then setup the following in your shell:

+- Set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables manually OR
+- Save the credentials in `~/.aws/credentials` (details [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html))

 ## Deployment

 - Deployment is done via serverless (backend & services) and amplify (frontend)